-Immediately on the assumption of power, Waleed proclaimed his rule to be based on the public good.
-But when his tyrranny became excessive, the people began to say, "Would that Hisham had been the ruler and we had been saved from this public good?"
-Once the Governor of Khurasan reported to him that the state of affairs had deteriorated seriously and there were signs of a revolution brewing, He wrote back to say that he had no time to spare from his preoccupation with the Temple of Areez and the singing of Ibne Abi Aeshah, and what concern could he have with matters relating to revolution?
+Immediately on the assumption of power Waleed proclaimed his rule to be based on the public good.
+But when his tyrranny became excessive, the people began to say, "Would that Hisham had been the ruler and we had been saved from this public good."

+Once the Governor of Khurasan reported to him that the state of affairs had deteriorated seriously and there were signs of a revolution in brewing.
+He wrote back to say that he had no time to spare from his pre-cccupation with the Temple of Areez and the singing of Ibne Abi Aeshah and what conc.rn could he have with matter relating to revolution.
 (Al-Bada wal Tareekh III, p.
 153).
-The state of affairs came to such a stage that Waleed's cousin Yazeed became the leader of a revolutionary party, and Yazeed bin Utbah told Waleed plainly that they did not mind their losses but that they had serious grievances against him in that he had violated the Divine commandments by his drunkenness and by his fornication with his own stepmother, thereby repudiating the Divine Faith.
+The state of affairs came to such a stage that Waleed's cousin Yazeed became the leader of a revolutionary party, and Yazeed bin Utbah told Waleed plainly that they did not mind their losses, but that they had serious grievances against him, in that he had violated the Divine commandments by his drunkenness and by his fornication with his own step-mother, thereby repudiating the Divine Faith.